JetBrains/godot-support/gdscript/.junie/guidelines.md

 Notes about code generation and sources
 - Generated PSI/Parser sources are placed under src/main/gen and are registered as a source root (see sourceSets in build.gradle.kts).

-- Gd.bnf is outdated and no longer in use
+2.1.
+Lexer and Parser

+### GDScript

+Instructions are in the Gd.flex file.

-2) Testing: running, configuring, and adding tests
+3. Testing: running, configuring, and adding tests

 Test frameworks and configuration
 - Tests are run on JUnit Platform with the Vintage engine (JUnit 4 code style is used in the project).
 Dependencies: